OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 1. Click on the “Edit” text.
 2. Click “Create Code.”

-A code will now be automatically generated.
+A code will then be automatically generated.
 Users on the site can use this new code to enroll in the course.
 Codes can also be deleted by clicking on the trashcan icon next to the code in edit mode.
 Once a code is deleted, learners using the code can no longer use it to enroll in the course.

 .. image:: images/redemptioncodes.png